How to use Snorer.me Signposting™

-Custom-made Mandibular Advancement / Repositioning Devices (MADs / MRDs) are considered first-line therapy for anti-social snoring and second-line for diagnosed OSA patients.
-Sleep-trained dentists in the UK may screen and recognise OSA symptoms and refer the patient to a GP with a view to further investigation.
+Sleep-trained dentists in the UK may screen and recognise OSA symptoms and refer such patients to their GP with a view to further investigation.

 Snorers the sleep-trained dentist has screened for OSA, who are not somnolent, have no OSA history or relevant co-morbidities would not normally be referred for further investigation.